 Depending on your state laws, most commission salons decide on a base hourly rate (maybe up to a certain point), and then the stylists would get a commission of each sale (services rendered or retail).

 The business owner has more control in defining their stylist work, what they use, and quality.
 From what I found online, most commission salons pay a 30%-40% commission.

 What the business provides each stylist and what they have to bring themselves varies quite a bit.
 But in all cases, the business is covering the costs of all products used for the services and the retail inventory.

-This business model requires keeping accurate records to calculate commissions, and if the salon is slow, that could drastically affect the profit for the business.
-Also, similar to an employee salon, the business will have to keep a closer eye on each stylist.
+This business model requires keeping accurate records to calculate commissions, and if the salon is slow, that could drastically affect the business's profit.
+Like an employee salon, the business will have to keep a closer eye on each stylist.